knassar/sate-cms/docs-source/content/docs/getting-started/sate-basics.md

 While the `website.json` gives you a convenient place to do site-global configuration, most of the time you will set it up once, then not really touch it again.
 It primarily acts as a fixed entry point for Sate to find your website content.

+## Site Resources Structure

+The boilerplate that Sate generates when you use the `create` directive includes several top-level directories.
+Each of these has a specific purpose.
+Sate includes facilities to rename several of these directories if you desire, but it is important that the directory `sate-cms` not be renamed, as this will cause Sate to be unable to find critical resources.

+### `sate-cms`

+This directory contains several key pieces of the Sate website.
+Under `sate-cms`, you'll find the following directories:

+ * `error`: Template files for 404 errors
+ * `templates`: The default templates used by Sate.
+You may modify these or add any site-wide templates to this subdirectory
+ * `plugins`: This directory contains all the standard [Sate plugins](/plugins).
+To install a new plugin for your site, simply copy it into this directory.
+When new versions of Sate are relased, you can non-destructively update the plugins you've installed by using the [Update](/docs/using-sate) directive.

+### `styles` & `scripts`

+The `styles` and `scripts` directories are for your stylesheets and javascript files respectively.
+These are not considered "content" and thus are not contained in the `content` directory.
+When you generate a Sate website with the `deploy` directive, Sate will merge the contents of these directories with the stylesheets and scripts provided by any Sate plugins your site uses and copy them to the build target.

+### `content`

+The `content` directory contains the content and structure of your website.
+Sate considers images to be content, so the `images` directory is contained here.
+If you wish to change the name of the `content` directory, it is important to tell Sate how to find the new content directory.
+Do this by setting the `config.contentSources` key in your `website.json` file.

 ## Editing Content

 Next, lets look in the `content` directory that Sate has created for your site.
 You'll find that the Sate boilerplate includes two files in here, `index.html` and `about.html` to get you started.
 These files demonstrate an important feature of Sate: Implicit Site-Mapping.